There inevitably comes a time in the lives of all litigation departments

 Sometimes, this decision is taken out of their hands because either the courts or budgets dictate the route to be taken.

 If the decision is made to create hard copy bundles, then we all need to work together to keep energy and fossil usage down, reduce wastage and ensure that CO2 emissions are kept as low as possible.

 There are a few factors to be considered:

 - Choose a paper that is made from a sustainable tree e.g. Eucalyptus Globulous which produces much more pulp than most species of trees, including birch, pine, aspen, acacia and other types of Eucalyptus.
 This means that more paper can be produced from harvesting the same amount of wood as other species, making it more efficient and economical.
-It is also one of the most efficient trees in producing energy via photosynthesis, enabling the capture of CO2 and Oxygen emission all year round.
+It is also one of the most efficient trees in producing energy via photosynthesis, enabling the capture of CO2 and Oxygen emissions all year round.

-- When assessing internal printer requirements follow
+- When assessing internal printer requirements follow the Sustainable Printing steps:

 - Consider the environment when setting out the parameters of the project e.g.